 Relying on data from the National Safety Council, the Illinois Department of Transportation estimates that the total cost of Illinois crashes in 2015 was $7.4 billion, including amounts spent and income not received because of a crash.
 These costs were broken out as follows:

 Of course, these are only estimates.
 Some people may incur more costs than these, and some may have lower costs.
-If you or a loved one has been injured in an automobile accident in Illinois, you should contact the experienced attorneys of Costa Ivone, LLC for a free case evaluation.
+If you or a loved one has been injured in an automobile accident in Illinois, you should contact our experienced car accidents lawyers in Chicago at Costa Ivone, LLC for a free case evaluation.
 They can help you determine the extent of your damages resulting from the accident and—better yet—help you recover what you deserve.

 One Response